 |Sea Pro Charters||(264) 584-0074||Sandy Ground Village, Central Anguilla|

-If you're looking for someone that offers snorkeling excursions, rentals, or other services, you might want to check with Andy's Beach Rentals.
+If you looking for a business offering snorkeling gear, excursions or similar services, you might want to check with Andy's Beach Rentals.
 While they actually specializes in rental car, Andy and his team is happy to help his guests explore all the best that Anguilla has to offer -- including what lies beneath the surface of the sea.
 Snorkeling is amazing in this area of the island, so pick up your snorkeling kit here before you drive off.
-They are located in the southwestern part of Anguilla.
+They are found in the southwestern part of Anguilla.

-For more information concerning snorkeling, including useful tips and suggestions for both "old pros" and beginners, read our comprehensive guide to snorkeling in the Caribbean.
+To learn more about snorkeling, including useful tips and suggestions for both "old pros" and beginners, read our exhaustive guide to snorkeling in the Caribbean.